-The United Utilities website (external link) explains who is responsible for the maintenance of different sections of drain and sewer networks in more detail.
+Visit United Utilities (external link) to find out who is responsible for maintaining different sections of the drain and sewer networks.

 How do I view the sewer and water records?

-Please be aware that we cannot issue the plans to the resident as United Utilities charge for this service, residents can however take a photograph, trace, copy the plan etc.
+Please be aware that we cannot issue the plans to the resident as United Utilities charge for this service, however residents can take a photograph, trace or copy the plan.